24 Things to Do in Dallas—The Ultimate Guide

 21. Medieval Times (Northwest Dallas)

-At this immersive dinner show, guests cheer on armored knights as they battle on horseback, complete with falconry, swordplay, and a four-course feast served without utensils.
-It is dramatic, nostalgic, and surprisingly fun for all ages.
+At this interactive dinner show, guests cheer on armored knights as they fight on horseback.
+There is falconry, swordplay, and a four-course meal served without utensils.
+It has a lot of drama, makes you feel nostalgic, and is surprisingly fun for everyone.

 • Tickets: Around $65 for adults, $45 for children